 On January 22, 2018 the Supreme Court ruled that challenges to the Obama-era Clean Water Rule (finalized in 2015) must be heard in district courts, rather than appeals courts.
 It is unclear what effect this has on an October, 2015 stay the 6th Circuit court put on the 2015 rule.
 However, it could mean that the 6th Circuit’s stay of the rule cannot stand and thus that the rule is in effect in all but 13 states that are under a separate stay from a North Dakota district court.

-On February 6, 2018 EPA finalized a delay of the effective date of the 2015 Obama administration rule for two years, to February 6, 2020.
+On February 6, 2018 EPA finalized a rule that delays the effective date of the 2015 Obama administration rule for two years, to February 6, 2020.
 That same day New York Attorney General Schneiderman led a multi-state lawsuit against EPA’s two year delay, and two coalitions of environmental groups sued EPA over the delay as well.
-The states’ lawsuit was filed in US District Court for the Southern District of New York, case no. 1:18-cv-1030.
+The states’ lawsuit was filed in U.S. District Court for the Southern District of New York, case no. 1:18-cv-1030.
 One of the environmental groups’ lawsuits was also filed in the Southern District of New York, and the other was filed in the US District Court for the District of South Carolina, Charleston Division.

 On February 9, 2018 the American Farm Bureau asked a federal District Court in Texas to issue a nationwide stay on the 2015 WOTUS rule.